 What is a journalist’s responsibility when reporting on death?

-As a baseline, I think that journalists and everyone else reporting on deaths have a responsibility to decide whether they should publish something or not.
-If their work does more harm than good, they need to remain silent.
+Journalists include everyone reporting on deaths.
+We all have a responsibility to decide whether to publish something or not.
+If our work does more harm than good, we need to remain silent.

 Begin by Asking Three Questions

 As people who work in the public, journalists have always faced a hierarchical set of three questions that change whether a story will be published or not.

 1. Does a story have a real public interest?